langchain-ai/langgraph/docs/README.md

 ## Adding new notebooks

+If you are adding a notebook with API requests, it's **recommended** to record network requests so that they can be subsequently replayed.
+If this is not done, the notebook runner will make API requests every time the notebook is run, which can be costly and slow.

-If you are adding a new notebook, please make sure to first run `prepare_notebooks_for_ci.py` script and
+To record network requests, please make sure to first run `prepare_notebooks_for_ci.py` script.

+Then, run

 ```bash
 jupyter execute <path_to_notebook>
 ```

-Once the notebook is executed, you should see the new VCR cassettes recorded in `docs/cassettes` directory.
+Once the notebook is executed, you should see the new VCR cassettes recorded in `docs/cassettes` directory and discard the updated notebook.

 ## Updating existing notebooks